-- 4.41 The Government recommends that authorities report on estimated future income from S106, where they can do so.
-This gives communities a better understanding of how infrastructure may be funded in the future. - 4.42 Because Section 106 agreements are used less frequently and on a site-specific basis, estimating the potential future income with certainty is difficult and subject to change.
-The Council estimates the expected S106 funds coming forward in the next monitoring period (2020/21) based on the following: - planning applications granted permission since 31 March 2020 (the end of the monitoring period for this IFS) with a legal agreement (or subject to a legal agreement); and - planning applications with permission that are due to reach a trigger point where contributions are to be paid (e.g. on the occupation of the 601st dwelling). - 4.43 The expected S106 money coming forward in the next monitoring period, 2020/21, along with the assumptions behind this estimate, are shown in Table 4.7.
-Please note: This money has not necessarily been secured by legal agreement at this stage.
+- 4.24 The Government recommends that authorities report on estimated future income from S106, where they can do so.
+This gives communities a better understanding of how infrastructure may be funded in the future. - 4.25 Because Section 106 agreements are used less frequently and on a site-specific basis, estimating the potential future income with certainty is difficult and subject to change.
+The Council estimates the expected S106 funds coming forward in the next monitoring period (2021/22) based on the following: - planning applications granted permission since 31 March 2021 (the end of the monitoring period for this IFS) with a legal agreement (or subject to a legal agreement); and - planning applications with permission that are due to reach a trigger point where contributions are to be paid (e.g. prior to occupation). - 4.26 The expected S106 money coming forward in the next monitoring period, 2021/22, along with the assumptions behind this estimate, are shown in Table 4.7.
+Please note: This money has not necessarily been secured by legal agreement at this stage and is therefore subject to change.